Idler

 Haynie and McDowell readily agreed to my request.
 John Perts, the caricaturist for Roll Call, was a bit more cautious.
 A conservative Virginian, he sought to find out more about my politics before committing his drawings to my care.
 I wrote him in March 1964:

 The initial reaction was favorable.
 Ron Linton, clerk of the powerful Senate Public Works Committee, called to find out who the hell was putting out such a magazine and invited me to lunch to find out more.
 We became lifelong friends.
 It was not long before articles and short items from The Idler began appearing elsewhere, from the St. Louis Post-Dispatch and Reader's Digest to the members' bulletin of Washington's Cosmos Club.
-The range of serious articles was suggested in a flyer sent out a few months later:

 The monthly also included whimsical and humorous pieces including those of McDowell, a wry column by an old leftist named Sam Darcey, and a character named Uncle Abner who reported regularly from Saltlickham and answered letters from imaginary readers.
 Perhaps the most unusual contributor was Madeleine Dion of Federalsburg, Md.
 Mrs. Dion was born in Geneva, Switzerland, in 1890 and had resided in various places around Europe, including a stay in Vienna from 1908 to 1913.

 When I tumbled upon her, she was living in greatly reduced conditions with a collection of cats (including her favorite, Oliver Wendell Holmes) and writing a column for the local paper under the name of Lorelei.
 Her style was so mercurial, prejudiced and unpredictable that I suggested that she write me regularly and let me excerpt the letters at will.
-This produced results like the following:

 I thought that leavening the portentous with such pieces might remind the reader of something that I had learned from my time in rural Maine and from writers like E.B.
 White: that the great is only the aggregate of the small and that the detailed is often a far better window onto truth than the most elegant abstractions.
 Lorelei, I thought might help keep my readers, and me, in our place.

 Not everyone, however, enjoyed The Idler.
-Rollin, my Coast Guard journalist's mate first class from St. Louis -- now on his way to becoming a fundamentalist minister -- wrote me a three page single-spaced letter in September 1964:
+Rollin, my Coast Guard journalist's mate from St. Louis -- now on his way to becoming a fundamentalist minister -- wrote me a three page single-spaced letter in September 1964:

 Dear Sam,